ZachLamb/book2/hackathons/netapp/index.md

 ## How should the dataset be imported into Tableau?

+Answer: As a CSV

 ## How should the work be distributed among the team members?

+Answer: We will each check different attributes against other attributes

 ## What types of charts or visualizations to use to support the answer?

+Answer: Whatever works best with the data.

 ## What questions may be too complex for Tableau and may require custom scripts to be written?

+Answer: Checking the validity of the times.